usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/20/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `d1ddd3fac393b66716aa75f46ac251df`
-- :material-text: **Run description:** Home pages of the particular product or person or organization was retrieved by using the support pages.
-This run was based on the Indri query language.
+- :material-text: **Run description:** This run was based on the Indri query language.
 It was automatically done by the Indri Search Engine by giving the queries to the system.
 We indexed all the WARC pages into our INDRI search engine.
 First the supportive pages were found and then by finding the entities we found the home pages of every entity by giving the queries.

 ---
 #### UALRCB09r2